 Response: The ground level improvements will maintain the detached sidewalks along both Indian School Road and Marshall Way, but will also incorporate additional shade trees to promote a comfortable and inviting pedestrian space along the streetscape and public plaza areas vs. the existing condition of surface parking with limited landscaping, narrow sidewalks, and little shade.
-The project improvements will allow ease of pedestrian circulation through and around the site, connecting to adjacent land uses, regardless of solar orientation and will reduce the urban heat island effect generated by the current site condition.
+The project improvements will allow ease of pedestrian circulation through and around the site regardless of solar orientation and will reduce the urban heat island effect generated by the current site condition.